SforAiDl/jeta/contributing.md

 # Contributions

-Contributions are always welcome :smile ! you can contribute in many ways.
+Contributions are always welcome :smile: ! you can contribute in many ways.

 ## Reporting Bugs